How is it going, everybody? It is the blog How Unique Japan.

 Fun fact

-Every summer season, there will be festivals in each area (prefecture) in Japan.
-You could see many simple stalls that sell various products.
-Foods, simple toys, and simple activities, for example, shooting toy guns at targets.
+Every summer, there will be festivals in each area (prefecture) in Japan.
+You can see many simple stalls that sell various products.
+Foods, simple toys, and simple activities.
+For example, a shooting game with toy guns.

 Among them, “Scooping goldfish” is a popular activity.
-It is the game of how many goldfish you could scoop up from the pool.
+It is the game of how many goldfish you can scoop up from the pool.

-It is a delicate game.
-Because we can only use a circled thin paper like a spoon called Poi.
+It is a delicate game because we can only use thin paper cut into round forms.
+We use it like a spoon called Poi.
 It is the key.
 Such difficulty makes this game fun.
 You would need to concentrate on not tearing the paper in the water.
 It sounds technical, and it is.

 To close